-While the figures suggest that a linear fit is reasonable, the graph also suggests a potential non-linearity.
+While the figures suggest that a linear fit is reasonable, the graph suggests a potential non-linearity.
 The density gradient is flatter from about 8 to 550 people/square kilometer.
 This is well below the average density of African cities (shown earlier in Figure 2).
 We do not think this flat portion has to do with measurement of income.
 Incomes appear to be measured as well in this low-density part of the graph as other parts, given the detail and high standards of the LSMS.
-After this point, the gradient increases sharply such that a household moving from a density of 550 to 8,100 people/square kilometer shows about a four-fold increase in income.
-While the LSMS reports respondents at densities near 20,000 people/square kilometer, such respondents are rare and so our estimates of income at these high densities are imprecise.
+After this point, the gradient increases sharply, such that a household moving from a density of 550 to 8100 people/square kilometre shows about a four-fold increase in income.
+While the LSMS reports respondents at densities near 20,000, such respondents are rare and so our estimates of income at these high densities are imprecise.
 The corresponding plots for hourly wages are similar but with a less steep slope and modestly wider confidence bands.
-In all, these estimations indicate that African wages and income are sensitive to density and suggest that moving to denser locations may have a high return for African families.
+In all, these estimations indicate that African wages and income are sensitive to density; and suggest that moving to denser locations can have a high return for African families.

-Utilities and Schooling: Public Goods Strongly Influenced by Policy
+Utilities and Schooling: Public Goods Strongly Influenced By Policy